diehlpk/diehlpk.github.io/cv/index.md

 55. --, Kokkos Pitch, US-RSE Community Call, 12.09.2024, Virtual Event.
 56. --, The Journal of Open Source Software: Developing a Software Review Community, Computer Science Seminar Series at Argonne National Laboratory, 12.11 2024, Virtual event.
 [Slides](https://zenodo.org/records/14102219)
 57. --, Preparing for HPC on RISC-V: Examining Vectorization and Distributed Performance of an Astrophysics Application with HPX and Kokkos.
 International workshop on RISC-V for HPC held in conjunction with the International Conference on High Performance Computing, Network, Storage, and Analysis 2024, 18.11 2024, Atlanta, US.
 [Slides](https://zenodo.org/records/14189335)
+58. --, Asynchronous-Many-Task Systems: Challenges and Opportunities – Scaling an AMR Astrophysics Code on Exascale machines using Kokkos and HPX.
+Algorithms For Multiphysics Models In The Post-Moore’s Law Era, 02.06-13.06 2025, Los Alamos, USA.
+59. --, Evaluating AI-generated code for C++, Fortran, Go, Java, Julia, Matlab, Python, R, and Rust, Workshop on Asynchronous Many-Task Systems and Applications 2025, 19.02-21.02 2025, St. Louis, USA
+60. --, Asynchronous-Many-Task Systems: Challenges and Opportunities – Scaling an AMR Astrophysics Code on Exascale machines using Kokkos and HPX, Salishan Conference on High Speed Computing, 22.04-25.04 2025, Lincoln Beach, USA.

 ###### Posters